-Students who do not score proficient on the Arizona English Language Learner Assessment (AZELLA) will be placed into ELD classes focusing on reading, grammar, writing, and conversation.
-Those students will take two courses in the mainstream classroom.
-Students are eligible to test out of the English Language Development program two times per year.
+Students who do not score proficient on the Arizona English Language Learner Assessment (AZELLA) will be placed in ELD classes focusing on reading, grammar, writing, and conversation.
+They will then take two courses in the mainstream classroom.
+Students are eligible to test out of the English Language Development program twice yearly.